There has been a multitude of other organisations set up

 Glenbervie Baptist Church merged with Essendon Baptist

-Church.
-Now meets at the Essendon Baptist site in
+and met at the Essendon Baptist site in Buckley St,

 The Church building has been converted to housing (2005